-Co-created by composer Alison Willis and participants in Streetwise Opera sessions in Nottingham
+Co-created by composer Alison Willis and participants in Streetwise Opera’s weekly workshops at the Nottingham Playhouse.

 It’s the early 1800s and Britain is in the middle of the industrial revolution.
 Textiles produced in the isles are gaining an international market, and producers are eager to increase their capacity.
 They introduce the wide framework, which allows them to hire fewer and less-experienced knitters.
 Qualified workers are going hungry because of the machines.